Murmur of the Heart: Plot

 Laurent Chevalier is a 14-year-old boy living in Dijon in 1954 who loves jazz, always receives the highest grades in his class, and opposes the First Indochina War.
 He has an unloving father, Charles, a gynecologist; an affectionate Italian-born mother, Clara; and two older brothers, Thomas and Marc.
 Thomas and Marc are inveterate pranksters, while Laurent engages in taboos such as shoplifting and masturbation.
 Laurent also discovers that Clara has a lover, and upset by the adultery, runs to tell Charles, who, busy with his practice, angrily turns him away.

 One night, Thomas and Marc take Laurent to a brothel, where Laurent loses his virginity to a prostitute, Freda, before they are disrupted by his drunken brothers.
 Upset, Laurent leaves for scouting camp, where he catches scarlet fever and is left with a heart murmur.
 Bedridden for a month, he is cared for and entertained by Clara and their maid, Augusta.
 Laurent's teacher at his Catholic school suggests that Laurent's illness has matured him, so that he has made progress in his studies, and urges Clara to treat him more like an adult.

 As Laurent requires treatment at a sanatorium, he and Clara check into a hotel.
 Due to an error by Charles's secretary Solange, the hotel books both Clara and Laurent into a single room, and given that the hotel is completely full, no additional room is available.
 Laurent takes interest in two young girls at the hotel, Hélène and Daphne, and also spies on his mother in the bathtub.
 Though Laurent pursues Hélène, Hélène says she is not ready for sex; Laurent accuses her of being a lesbian.
 Clara temporarily leaves with her lover, but comes back distraught after their breakup; Laurent comforts her.
-After a night of heavy drinking on Bastille Day, Laurent and Clara have sex.
-Clara tells him afterward that this incest will not be repeated, but that they should not regret it.
+After a night of heavy drinking on Bastille Day, Laurent and his mother have sex.
+Clara tells her son afterward that this incest will not be repeated, but that they should not regret it.
 Laurent leaves their room, and after unsuccessfully trying to seduce Hélène, spends the night with Daphne.
+When he returns to his family late in the morning, they immediately deduce what has happened, and all of them, including Laurent, share a hearty laugh.